byaye/ror-community/README.md

-# README
+# RoR Community

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation
+I did this simple project to learn Ruby on Rails

+What I did:

+* Simple project like Instagram

+* User Authentication (Login, Sign in, Sign up)

-* Database initialization
+* Upload images

+* Storage data on a Postgres DB

+What I learned:

+* How to install RoR

+* How to create controller from Rails generators

+* How to create migrations files

+* How to create routes

+* How to create views

+* How to integrate Devise gem for User Authentication

+* How to integrate Carrierwave and Mini_magick for upload images

-* How to run the test suite
+* How to add Bootstrap for styling

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...